lebogangolifant/alx-higher_level_programming/0x07-python-test_driven_development/README.md

 python3 -m unittest tests.6-max_integer_test 2>&1 | tail -1
 ```

-This command will automatically discover and execute all the test files in the `tests` directory.
+The commands will automatically discover and execute all the test files in the `tests` directory.
 The test results will be displayed, indicating whether each test passed or failed.